taebinkim7/med-ajive/README.md

 Notes:
 - Number of subjects for image data: 1191
 - Number of genes to use: 100 (PAM50+IMMUNE50)
-- PAM50 list and IMMUNE50 list can be found at this github.

 ### Stage 2: Do AJIVE Analysis with Image Data and New Gene Expression Data